LuisPenafiel/AWS-Examples-Freecodecamp-AWS-Solutions-Architect-Associate-Certification-/README.md

 - Successfully deployed and checked the subnet IDs via outputs
 - Learned how to use advanced variables for network customization
 - Removed the VPC using terraform destroy

+Day 05

+- Practiced deploying an RDS database with data sources
+- Created an RDS instance within the VPC from day03 using data sources, overcoming AZ and version compatibility issues
+- Successfully deployed after adding a second subnet and adjusting to db.t3.micro with MySQL 5.7.44
+- Learned how to use data sources, handle multi-AZ requirements, and troubleshoot RDS configuration
+- Removed the RDS using terraform destroy